AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 # StaRS Filter Theory, Spring 2019
 #### Barbara Oramah, Lainey Reed, Pablo Alonso Alguacil and Ronya Strom
-##### 10th May, 2019 **[Update the date]**
+##### 10th May, 2019

-**[Sidney: Hey team!
-I'll be commenting in these bolded square brackets.]**

-**[Did you guys remove Felix's comments from your last submission?
-Please don't do that because I can't see if you properly address comments and resolve them.]**

-**[Overall: Nice work!
-Please address my comments on grammar, past tense, figure labeling, and Python commenting for next time.
-Consider writing a walk-through of how influent passes through your apparatus.]**

 ### Abstract

 Stacked Rapid Sand (StaRS) Filtration is the last stage in an AguaClara treatment plant.
 The filters are used to further reduce the turbidity of water to meet EPA standards of 0.3 NTU or less.
 As a whole, the StaRS sub-team is working to develop a mathematical model to describe sand filtration.
 This semester, the StaRS Filter Theory team worked towards running experiments with the three newly constructed StaRS filters with varying sand grain sizes.
-This research will show the extent to which sand grain size has an effect **[effect?]** on filter performance.
+This research will show the extent to which sand grain size has an effect on filter performance.

 ### Table of Contents